Geodels/gospl/docs/getting_started/installConda.rst

 .. _installConda:

-Installing goSPL and its dependencies stack from source can be a **tedious and difficult**.
+Installing goSPL and its dependencies stack from source can be **tedious and difficult**.

 =========================